 Melbourne, Victoria, Australia born 1944

-The prime of life no.3 (blond woman wearing sun glasses)
+The prime of life no. 5 (woman wearing green framed glasses)

-Collection Title: from a series of 12 hand coloured photographs
+Collection Title: The prime of life; a series of 12 hand coloured photographs

 Place made: Mountain Lagoon, Sydney Blue Mountains, New South Wales New South Wales, Australia Australia

-Materials & Technique: photographs, gelatin silver photograph, hand-coloured in pencil and watercolour gelatin silver photograph
+Materials & Technique: photographs, gelatin silver photograph, hand-coloured in pencil, colour pencils, watercolour and gouache gelatin silver photograph

 Allan explores ideas in series, a strategy that gives her work an exploratory, inquisitive flavour.
 These areas of investigation grew out of social or environmental concerns and interests.
 In some of her most notable series she focuses on life cycles-on babies and old age and on people in the so-called 'prime' of their life, which the artist defined as ages 28-42, based partly on age cycles according to traditional Chinese medicine.